 Among these banks, BankFWD is primarily focused on changing climate-relevant policies at JPMorgan Chase (JPMC).
-JPMC is the world’s top financier of the fossil fuel industry by a wide margin, accounting for 36% more financing over the past four years than the second-highest fossil fuel funder, Wells Fargo.
-JPMC became the first bank to pass the quarter-trillion dollar mark in post-Paris Agreement fossil fuel financing, allocating $269 billion between 2016-2019.
+JPMC is the world’s top financier of the fossil fuel industry by a wide margin, accounting for 33% more financing over the past four years than the second-highest fossil fuel funder, Citi.
+JPMC became the first bank to pass the quarter-trillion dollar mark in post-Paris Agreement fossil fuel financing, allocating $317 billion between 2016-2020.

 JPMC is the leading Wall Street bank in performance terms and its peers look to it as a standard-setter across a number of issues, including climate.
 U.S. banks are likely to take action on climate in clusters, and changes by JPMC will be a crucial catalyst for action across the whole sector.
 For these reasons, the wider climate movement has identified JPMC as the primary focus of climate efforts.
 JPMC also has a long-standing personal history and ongoing client relationship with the Rockefeller family, of which BankFWD’s co-founders and co-chairs are all members.

 BankFWD is asking banks to commit to phasing out the financing of, and investment in, those fossil fuel companies which do not have a credible strategy to do business in a world where global warming is limited to 1.5°.
 Note that this is not all fossil fuel companies, but rather those which are not appropriately planning for a warming future.

 This is an ambitious ask, but it is a reasonable one, with early momentum and policy announcements among European banks and major banking systems globally.
 U.S. banks must follow suit in order to achieve the aims of the Paris Agreement within an acceptable timeline.